* Sept housing starts surge, buoying homebuilders' stocks

 * Bank of America shares volatile in heavy trading

-Homebuilders' shares climbed after data showed groundbreaking on new homes jumped 15 percent in September, the quickest pace since July 2008 - in a sign that the housing sector's budding recovery is supporting the broader economy.
+Homebuilders' shares led gains after the Commerce Department said groundbreaking on new homes jumped 15 percent in September, the quickest pace since July 2008.
+The surge in housing starts was viewed as evidence that the housing sector's fledgling recovery is bolstering the recovery of the broader economy.

 ASML, the world's leading chip gear maker, agreed to buy Cymer - its key supplier of a light-based technology crucial to making a new generation of much smaller and smarter chips - for $2.5 billion.
-Cymer surged 46.7 percent to $70.17.
-In contrast, the U.S.-listed shares of ASML dropped 8.8 percent to $48.87.
+Cymer's stock soared 49.4 percent to $71.45.
+In contrast, the U.S.-listed shares of ASML dropped 6.5 percent to $50.08.

 Volume was roughly 6.3 billion shares traded on the New York Stock Exchange, the Nasdaq and the NYSE MKT, compared with the year-to-date average daily closing volume of 6.51 billion.

 Advancers outnumbered decliners on the NYSE by a ratio of more than 2 to 1.
 On the Nasdaq, five stocks rose for every three that fell.